patreshubham94/Exercise1/README.md

-# Collections Exercise
+# Exercise 1

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+Aim is to remove string containing 'oggy' from the list.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+Current code is not working.
+Make changes.

-Don't forget to update this file after fixing the code.
+And update the file.